-The main financial risks to which The Newark Trust is exposed, taking account of the mitigations in place, relate the risk of an income shortfall due to the likelihood of further government spending reductions affecting our general grant.
-A risk also arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £2,007k (2020: £1,551k).
+The main financial risks to which The Newark Trust is exposed, taking account of the mitigations in place, relate to the risk of an income shortfall due to the likelihood of further government spending reductions affecting our general grant.
+A risk also arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £592k (2021: £2,007k).